theNewDynamic/minjinlee.com/_posts/2017-02-05-nbcs-bill-goldstein-pachinko-is-magnificent.md

 ---

-Literary Critic Bill Goldstein selects PACHINKO for Bill's Books on NBC New York's Weekend Today in New York&nbsp;
+Literary Critic Bill Goldstein selects PACHINKO for Bill's Books on NBC New York's Weekend Today in New York